albertcoro/albertcoro/README.md

 👋 Hi, I'm @albertcoro <br>
 💻 Fullstack Web Programer and Database Developer <br>
 📚 IT and Computing degree at UDG (Universitat de Girona) <br>
-⚛️ Currently working at Nexus Geographics, as a Fullstack Developer & Database Admin <br>
+⚛️ Currently working at <a href = "https://www.linkedin.com/company/nexus-geographics">Nexus Geographics</a>, as a Fullstack Developer & Database Admin <br>
 📧 For bussiness inqueries contact me at: albertcorominasmariscot@gmail.com <br>

 <h3>What skills am I proficient in?</h3>